hemantksingh/messup-learn/Data and AI/Machine Learning.md

 ## Unsupervised

+A supervised approach is given data that contains the correct answer.
+The model's job is to find connections in the data that produce the correct answer.
+An unsupervised approach is given data without the correct answer.
+Its job is to find groupings in the data.
+In supervised learning the model can get feedback on the predicted value because expected input/output pairs are present, but in the unsupervised approach the model does not get any feedback at all, it has to figure out the structure of the data by itself to perform a given task.

 Most data is unstructured, complex and unlabelled (with no available class information), so we do not always have the privilege of classification based on labelled data.
-In unsupervised learning, groups of data that share the same traits are identified.
-The data model gets no feedback, it has to figure out the structure of the data by itself to perform a given task.
-This is harder to do but more convenient.

-In supervised learning you can get feedback at every move because expected input/output pairs are present, but in the unsupervised approach you do not get feedback at all.

 **Clustering** is an unsupervised machine learning technique.
 Data is grouped into a cluster: a group where all group members are similar in nature in some way and members of one cluster are dissimilar to the members of another cluster. e.g. *gene cluster*.
 Clustering can be very helpful with unlabelled data.
 It is used in applications like